 For some, spending time in the sun means hitting the beach, but for others a sunny day means a perfect time for getting the yard work done.
 In addition to asking survey respondents about their most recent purchases, we also asked them how long they generally use their line trimmers for, with their answers recorded below:

-With almost half (47%) of survey respondents starting up their line trimmer at least every fortnight, and an additional 34% getting their whipper snipper out on a monthly basis, the brand and type you choose could be the difference between slaving out in the hot sun for longer than you need to, or enjoying the time in the sun followed by a relaxing beer in the shade.
+With about a third (32%) of survey respondents starting up their line trimmer at least every fortnight, and an additional 37% getting their whipper snipper out on a monthly basis, the brand and type you choose could be the difference between slaving out in the hot sun for longer than you need to, or enjoying the time in the sun followed by a relaxing beer in the shade.

 To get the lawn of your dreams, you’ll have to put the work in, which can be made easier with the right tools.
 While a line trimmer may not be a worthwhile purchase for every lawn, it will come in handy for those with footpaths, trees or other obstacles.
 To ensure you’re not left in a spin, be sure to check out all your options before dipping your green thumb into your wallet.